DigitalWriting/dig6836/syllabus.md

 ### Recommended Texts

 These two books are not required, but one or both will be a great reference text to supplement your learning of Python.
-If you can only choose one, either one will be fine.
+If you only wish to invest in one, either book will be fine.
 I will also be linking some of the video tutorials from Al Sweigart (second book below) throughout the class for supplemental reference.

 - Matthes, Eric.
 2023. *Python Crash Course, 3rd Edition: A Hands-On, Project-Based Introduction to Programming*.
 No Starch Press.
   - ISBN-10: 1718502702